-Although there are a lot of creams and oils to hydrate your dry skin.
-The best way to do it is from within, eating foods and supplements that will help nourish your skin cells so that it is smooth, homogenous, young, and beautiful.
+There are a lot of creams and oils available that can hydrate your dull and dry skin.
+However, the best way to do it is from within, eating foods and supplements that will help nourish your skin cells, making it smooth, young, and beautiful.

-- American ginseng (panax quinquefolium) is one medicinal plant that refreshes and moisturizes skin that tends to be dry.
-It is also very useful during old age.
+- American ginseng is a medicinal plant that refreshes and moisturizes dry and dull skin.
+It is also very useful in old age.
 Take it for 15 days.
 You can repeat this treatment every two to three months.

-- Ginkgo biloba (in an infusion or extract) is a medicinal herb with many beneficial properties.
-Among those is that it regulates sebaceous skin secretion, which is why it hydrates your skin but also helps regulate mixed and oily skin.
+- Ginkgo biloba is a medicinal herb with many beneficial properties.
+One of those is that it regulates the sebaceous gland secretion, which is why it hydrates your skin but also helps regulate mixed and oily skin.
 You can take it for three months, in an infusion or extract.

-- Linseed oil, thanks to its content of Omega 3, cares for and hydrates your skin, hair, and nails, which is why you can apply it topically as well as eating it.
-Always eat the first cold pressure kind.
-Never heat it.
-You can eat it directly or mixed with food if you don’t like its flavor.
+- Linseed oil, thanks to its content in Omega 3, cares for and hydrates your skin, hair, and nails.
+You can apply it topically as well as eating it.
+You can eat it directly or mix it with food if you don’t like its flavor.

-- Beer yeast: At the cutaneous level, beer yeast also acts as an excellent depurative, regenerative, and mineralizer.
-We recommend taking it if you have skin problems like dermatitis, psoriasis, acne, or stretch marks or even for burns or surgery.
+- Beer yeast: Beer yeast is depurative and regenerative for the skin.
+We recommend taking it if you have skin problems like dermatitis, psoriasis, acne, or stretch marks, or even for burns or surgery.
 Take one or two tablespoons a day mixed with juice, yogurt, etc.

-- Butter or clarified butter (ghee) is an excellent food for nourishing your skin because of its content of fatty acids and vitamin A, unlike margarine, which is a very artificial food.
-You should not abuse it either, especially if are overweight.
+- Butter or clarified butter (ghee) is an excellent food for nourishing your skin because of its content of fatty acids and vitamin A. This is in contrast to margarine, which is a very artificial food.
+You should not abuse it though, especially if you are overweight.
 Just take one tablespoon a day.

 - Cooked carrot: Carrots are rich in vitamin A and if you eat them cooked it will help your body digest them better.
-You can also eat them raw frequently.
+You can also eat them raw though.

 - Foods rich in protein: Your diet should include protein everyday, because many people tend to abuse carbohydrates.
 We are not only talking about animal protein.
 If you prefer vegetable protein, there are sources rich in it like legumes, nuts, mushrooms, etc. Protein is essential to your skin’s health.